Optimal learning with Bernstein Online Aggregation: Optimality of the BOA procedure in a stochastic environment

-Then the BOA procedure is optimal for Problem (C) in the sense of the Definition \eqref{eq:sob}: in the iid context, the excess of risk of the batch version of the BOA procedure is of order $\sqrt{\log M/n}$.
-Notice that the generality of this optimal rate is remarkable.
-With no assumption on the dependence structure of the stochastic environment, this rate is also the one of the mean predictive risk for Problem (C).
-However, as the mean predictive risk is not deterministic, it should be more natural to have an empirical optimal rate.
+Then the BOA procedure is optimal for Problem (C) in the sense of the Definition \ref{def}: in the iid context, the excess of risk of the batch version of the BOA procedure is of order $\sqrt{\log(M)/n}$.
+The estimate $ \ell_{j,t}^2\le E^2$ is very crude and the complexity terms $\sum_{t=1}^n\ell_{j,t}^2$ can actually be smaller and close to a variance estimate, especially for losses that are similar to the quadratic loss, see the next Section.